markusmoenig/Rusterix/Readme.md

 * Procedural materials and particles for in game effects and content.
 * Texture based and procedural entities / characters.

+## Implemented Features

+* Fast software-based rendering.
+* Supports batches of 2D and 3D geometry, each with configurable parameters (e.g., DrawMode, SamplingMode, CullingMode, RepeatMode, TextureIndex, etc.).
+* Shaders can be applied to the screen or individual batches.

 ## Motivation

 I use `rusterix` as the rendering engine for my [Eldiron](https://github.com/markusmoenig/Eldiron) project.
 But it makes sense to split it out into a re-usable library and engine.